-Mentor Matching is the latest addition to an expanding line-up of our services to support members’ professional development needs.
+- GPA Mentor Match is one of GPA's services to support members’ professional development needs.
 It is an online tool – including a searchable database – that facilitates the establishment of mentoring relationships.
 It is user-driven, allowing registered Mentees to search among registered Mentors using specified criteria to find individuals whose experience and expertise match areas in which they wish to be mentored.
-Likewise, registered Mentors can search for and identify potential Mentees.

-Is there a fee associated with using Mentor Matching?
+Q: Is there a fee associated with using GPA Mentor Match?

-Mentor Matching is a benefit of membership and is available only to members.
-There is no extra charge to use this resource.
+Mentor Match is a benefit of membership and is available only to GPA members.
+There are no additional fees to use this resource.

 Members must first enroll as a Mentor, Mentee or both.
 During the enrollment process, members will select preferences for various demographics (including Mentoring Venue and Mentoring Topics) to establish their personal criteria.

 A registered Mentee will visit the “Find a Mentor” page and fill in their search criteria to search for possible Mentors.
 The Mentee will click the names of the potential Mentors to view their profiles.
-Once the Mentee has decided on a Mentor, they will click on the Mentor badge (seen below the registered Mentor's profile picture) to request that person as their Mentor.
+Once the Mentee has decided on a Mentor, they will click on the green "Send Member Request" button (seen below the registered Mentor's profile picture) to request that person as their Mentor.
 An e-mail will be sent to the Mentor alerting them that they have been requested to be a Mentor.
 The Mentor will be able to accept or decline the request.

-Mentees are other members who need you to help support their careers.
+- Mentees are other, less-experienced GPA members who need guidance and support of their career goals.